Seven solutions when your baby won’t latch

 Breast compressions will enable you to ‘push’ milk out of the breast and keep your baby actively feeding when he may have otherwise come off the breast.

-So please have a look at the information relating to breast compressions and learn the technique because it can be useful in many other situations too.
+So learn the technique of breast compressions because it can be useful in many other situations too.

 That extra support will be a real boost to your confidence.
 It could be that your baby may need a referral to a tongue-tie specialist if the lack of ability to latch is related to a tongue restriction.

-Whatever the cause, having that professional beside you as you encourage your baby to latch can be a real boost to your confidence.
+Whatever the cause, having that professional beside you as you encourage your baby to latch can really increase your confidence.

 Supportive Family & Friends